 Kristen primarily teaches Vinyasa yoga., although also trained in gentle, hot yoga (Bikram style), and yoga with weights.
 Kristen has come to appreciate and identify with Vinyasa in particular due to the connection of breath with movement of the body.
 Her strengths as an instructor include being able to teach a variety of asanas (poses) with in one class, offering different layers for different levels of practice and never making yoga appear intimidating.
 After undergoing major injury and surgery herself , Kristen has used the power of yoga to help heal and rehabilitate.
 In her teaching process, she places emphasis on making yoga ones own and encouraging individuals to take their practice to a level in which they feel comfortable and safe, yet challenged.

 After years of spine and hip pain caused by various athletic pursuits, Lindsay discovered hot yoga in California during college and was stunned by the transformation in her body.
 Since then, she's maintained a love for the tranquility and challenge of a regular yoga practice, especially as a counter-balance to a demanding consulting/coaching career.
 Lindsay never imagined herself as a yoga teacher, but couldn't be more thankful for the experience of becoming one and how it has enriched her life.
 She enjoys the experience of connecting with people new to yoga and skeptical about its fit for them, and helping them to find an experience with yoga that keeps them coming back to the mat.
-She also loves working one-on-one with students seeking to apply yoga as medicine for physical, emotional, and spiritual healing.
+She also loves working one-on-one with students seeking to apply yoga as medicine for physical, emotional, and spiritual healing and with teachers that want to deepen their understanding of how to apply principles of anatomy in their classes.
 Lindsay received her 200 Hour teaching certification in June 2011 and is registered with Yoga Alliance.
 She is working towards her 500 Hour teaching certification in Yoga Medicine with Tiffany Cruikshank, which she expects to complete in late 2015.

 Nicole is a Colorado Native and has been enjoying various activities all her life.
 The addition of yoga to Nicole’s life has brought many benefits including stress reduction, increased flexibility, balance and strength inside and out.
 After several years of taking yoga she decided to pursue becoming a teacher herself.
 In the spring of 2013 she received her 200 hour certification from Mindstream Yoga.
 To continue her learning adventure, Nicole became certified in children’s yoga in spring of 2014, in order to teach children the joys and benefits yoga has to offer.